csieber/pyatomlist/README.rst

 pyatomlist
 ----------

-List the position on types of atoms in a MP4 file.
+List the position and types of atoms in a MP4 file.

 This program is based on qtfaststart of danielgtaylor, which in turn is based on qt-faststart.c from the ffmpeg project, which is released into